Welcome from the CUG Program Committee...

 - Tutorials are a great opportunity for you to update your technical skills with the help of selected experts from Cray Inc. and/or other CUG sites.

-- SIG Meetings include discussion of the technical areas for each Cray platform (X1, XT3, and XD1).
-These meetings are where we work together to maintain and improve our CUG technical program.
+- SIG Meetings include discussion of the technical issues surrounding Legacy Systems, Applications and Programming Environments, User Support and System Support.
+These meetings are where we work together to maintain and improve our organization and the CUG technical program.

 In addition to these prepared presentations and workshops, there are many opportunities for informal discussions.